Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Model

 \subsection{Process}

-This model was constructed through several rounds of literature review and reflective synthesis aimed at devising a sensemaking model grounded in an interpretivist framework.
-Beginning with a review of the sensemaking literature, we identified the schema as a concept often under-theorized and inconsistently applied, suggesting that a careful examination of this concept could yield insights and new approaches to sensemaking.
-The literature review revealed that our basic assumptions as interpretivists often clashed with the broadly cognitivist assumptions guiding other models.
-A further review of schemas, frames, and related concepts pointed to a gap in the sensemaking literature that could be filled by making this theoretical distinction explicit and developing an alternative sensemaking model from an interpretivist viewpoint.
+This model was constructed through an iterative process of reflective synthesis that included several rounds of literature review.
+In our initial review of the sensemaking literature, we identified the \emph{schema} as a concept often under-theorized and inconsistently applied, suggesting that a careful examination of schemas could yield insights and new approaches to sensemaking.
+We then reviewed the literature on schemas, frames, and related concepts to conduct a keyword study of these terms and identify distinctions in their application and implications.
+Reflecting on these distinctions revealed that our basic assumptions as interpretivists often clashed with the broadly positivist assumptions guiding previous sensemaking models, leading us to develop an alternative sensemaking model from an interpretivist viewpoint with schemas as its core.
+Early in the model development process, we identified four key principles that constitute fundamental differences in the treatment of schemas within our model versus previous sensemaking models.

-Through reflective synthesis, we devised the five key principles outlined below in order to foreground aspects of the sensemaking process that satisfy a broadly interpretivist position.
-We constructed the model itself with schemas as its most prominent feature because so many of these key principles centered on the role of schemas in sensemaking.
-Recognizing that many critics of data science adopt an interpretivist theoretical stance, we conceived of scenarios in which an interpretivist model of sensemaking could productively answer their concerns.
-The resulting model reflects one among many possible ways that sensemaking can be understood through interpretivist axioms.